Video Race Briefing

-We do ask all of our competitors, spectators and marshals to apply by the British Triathlon Code Of Conduct throughout the event.
-In the main please be respectful of your fellow competitors and marshals, practice good sportsmanship and have a good time!
+We do ask all of our competitors, spectators and marshals to abide by the British Triathlon Code of Conduct throughout the event.
+In the main please be respectful of your fellow competitors and marshals, practise good sportsmanship and have a good time!

-If you have any concerns during the event around anyone’s welfare or any safeguarding concerns, our welfare office is Zoe Hawkins.
-Zoe can be contacted through any of the race marshals helping around the Lake.
-For more detail around the code of conduct please see the BTF triathlon rules: https://www.britishtriathlon.org/britain/documents/events/competition-rules/british-triathlon-competition-rules-2020.pdf
+If you have any concerns during the event around anyone’s welfare or any safeguarding concerns, our welfare office is tbc.
+They can be contacted through any of the race marshals helping around the Lake.
+For more detail around the Code of Conduct please see the BTF triathlon rules:

 Lake Temperature and Weather Forecast

 The lake temperature at this time of year is usually around 18-20°C. For up to date information on the water please check the H2O Swim Centre https://hi5ski.co.uk/open-water-swimming/.
 BTF (British Triathlon Federation) rules apply regarding the wearing of wetsuits (please see page 11 of the rules here: https://www.britishtriathlon.org/britain/documents/events/competition-rules/british-triathlon-competition-rules-2019.pdf) – but in short, if the water temperature drops below 13° (extremely unlikely!) then wetsuits will be compulsory; between 14° and 22° wetsuits are optional, and at 23° and above, wetsuits are prohibited due to risk of overheating.
 However, we strongly recommend that all but the most experienced athletes wear wetsuits if the water temperature is below 23°.